Increased security is a matter of necessity.

 The choice of technological innovation and independence

-With Thales, Cameroon's General Delegation for National Security opted for an innovative technological solution that puts Cameroon at the forefront of African nations in the field of secure identity documents.
+With Thales, Cameroon's General Delegation for National Security opted for an innovative technical solution that puts Cameroon at the forefront of African nations regarding secure identity documents.

 The electronic and biometric identity documents, in credit card format, are designed to combat fraud and have multiple, both visible and invisible, security features incorporated into them.